superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/relevant_literature.md

 # Relevant Literature

-Our project will have three main areas of focus:
+We will have to do some research into the following fields of study to build a successful search and rescue (SAR) drone:
 - Vitals detecting via radar
 - Image processing
 - Drone programming